Rajarshi0/Rajarshi0/README.md

 ## Getting Started :scroll:

 - 👋 Hi, I’m @Rajarshi0
-- 👀 I’m interested in ...
+- 👀 I’m interested in bioinformatics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing masters in bioinformatics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any NGS or similar analysis
-- 📫 How to reach me ...
+- 📫 How to reach me? email: rajarshimondal92@gmail.com

 <!---
 Rajarshi0/Rajarshi0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.